-The deadline to submit the application form for participants who wish to attend in person is at 12.00 pm (CAT) on March 1st.
-If unsuccessful, applicants may still be considered for online participation.
+The deadline to submit the application form will be 12:00 PM (GMT) 20th June.
 It should be noted that spaces are limited and the application process is highly competitive.

-Furthermore, full-time commitment towards the EMP-A is crucial.
+Furthermore, full-time commitment towards the EMP-APAC is crucial.